-Andrea looked back at her uncle.
+Columbia looked back at her uncle.
 She nodded quietly, a tear rolling down her cheek.
 Regret swelled within her.
 The emotions came flooding back – envy, jealousy.
 Her uncle was a generous man.
 A kind man.
 He was selfless in helping anyone who would ask him to, with no expectation of anything in return.
 He had spent decades working to help others solve their problems, but still his friends at home wanted more from him.
 They demanded he give more of himself to those capable of helping themselves.

 And he did.

-Andrea remembered the heated arguments over the years.
+Columbia remembered the heated arguments over the years.
 So many people demanded so much from her uncle.
 He called in favours, begged and borrowed, and worked himself beyond his means to provide for them.

 And it killed him.

 Eventually, it was too much.
 He was losing too much too quickly.
 He was losing energy faster than he could replenish it.
-It was bound to take its toll, and today, Andrea’s worst fears came to fruition.
+It was bound to take its toll, and today, Columbia’s worst fears came to fruition.
 The debt was called in.